Designing Beyond Language: Sociotechnical Barriers in AI Health Technologies for Limited English Proficiency: Introduction

 Emerging AI-powered health technologies have the potential to provide personalized and timely medical support and translation~\cite{johnson, genovese, miller}, enabling LEP patients to engage with the healthcare system more effectively.
 For example, on-demand AI translation can facilitate patient-provider conversations~\cite{mehandru-etal-2023-physician}, and new large language model (LLM)-powered chatbots can summarize and simplify complex medical information~\cite{guo2021automated} or help patients prepare for visits~\citep{10.1145/3706598.3714196, 10.1145/3715336.3735674}.
-However, most AI-powered interventions target digitally literate, English-speaking patients \citep{jin2024better, naamati2024beyond}, and the models underpinning these interventions generally struggle to adapt to marginalized cultural \citep{santy-etal-2023-nlpositionality} and language backgrounds \cite{10.1145/3715275.3732045, sap-etal-2019-risk}.
-Therefore, the rapid deployment of such AI-powered health interventions runs the risk of replicating or further exacerbating existing disparities~\cite{ahmed}.
+However, most AI-powered interventions target digitally literate, English-speaking patients \citep{jin2024better, naamati2024beyond}, and the underlying models generally struggle to adapt to marginalized cultural \citep{santy-etal-2023-nlpositionality} and language backgrounds \cite{10.1145/3715275.3732045, sap-etal-2019-risk}.
+Furthermore, little is known about how AI interventions should be designed and governed when language barriers intersect with cultural norms, privacy fears, and low literacy, especially in contexts where human intermediaries (e.g., patient navigators) already play a critical role.
+Therefore, the rapid deployment of such AI health interventions risks replicating or further exacerbating existing disparities~\cite{ahmed}.

 In this paper, we seek to understand the risks and opportunities that AI health interventions pose for LEP patients, guided by the following research questions (RQs):

 \begin{enumerate} \item [\textbf{RQ1:}] How can linguistic, cultural, or sociotechnical factors shape how LEP patients perceive health technologies? \item[\textbf{RQ2:}] How can AI health technologies facilitate culturally responsive, trustworthy, and effective communication and collaboration between LEP patients and healthcare teams? \end{enumerate}